Requesting Corrections to Veterans Military Records From the BCMR or DRB

 Basically, BCMRs can do anything to alter your records except overturn a general courts-martial conviction.

-Applications Procedures For Your Branch
+Application Procedures for Your Branch

-Where to Send Your Completed Application
+Where to Send Your Completed DD Form 149 by Mail

 Army